What Is Polysubstance Abuse?

 Some of the many negative risks include:

-Dangers of Mixing Drugs Continued: What are the Risks of Combining Xanax and Cocaine?
+What Are the Risks of Combining Xanax and Cocaine?

 Cocaine can stimulate feelings of euphoria, high energy, as well as paranoia and anxiety.
 Xanax typically decreases anxiety and energy, while increasing drowsiness, and possibly depression.